 Each of the platforms discussed here takes a percentage of the total rental, including any additional charges for mileage overages or add-ons like a bike rack.
 To our knowledge, the only peer-to-peer website that doesn’t take a cut of your mileage and add-on fees is GoCamp.

 When listing one vehicle, on a five night rental valued at $200/night, RV and camper van owners would make the most money on Mighway.
-For a line by line comparison and much more detail, click HERE.
+For a line by line comparison and much more detail, click HERE or the image above.

 The next chapter in our series delves deep into website traffic across the four sites.
 Don’t miss it!
 To be notified when the next chapter is released, be sure you are on our mailing list by signing up HERE.
 Additional content in this series will only be delivered via email.